Aanuoluwa101/alx-system_engineering-devops/README.md

-This is a reopsitory containing shell scripts
+This is a readme file for the alx system engineering Devops repository